MASQ-Project/Node/USER-INTERFACE-INTERFACE.md

 `customQueriesOpt` provides a way how to get a summary of accounts filtered by more specific parameters.
 It works for both payable and receivable, and it makes it possible to scope only one of those.

-`minAgeSeconds` is measured in seconds from the present time and represents a constraint for the accounts we will be searching over; this is the lower limit of the debt's age, respectively how long has it been since the last payment.
+`minAgeS` is measured in seconds from the present time and represents a constraint for the accounts we will be searching over; this is the lower limit of the debt's age, respectively how long has it been since the last payment.

-`maxAgeSeconds` is measured in seconds from the present time and represents a constraint for the accounts we will be searching over; this is the upper limit of the debt's age, respectively how long has it been since the last payment.
+`maxAgeS` is measured in seconds from the present time and represents a constraint for the accounts we will be searching over; this is the upper limit of the debt's age, respectively how long has it been since the last payment.

 `minBalanceGwei` means an amount of Gwei, the minimal value to what the accounts to be reported should fit in with